 Can I deduct toll expenses on taxes?

 Q. My wife volunteers for a hospice care organization.
-She travels there daily and pays a lot of tolls to get to some of her patients.
+She travels there daily and pays a lot of toll fees to get to some of her patients.
 Most of our monthly toll bill is for her volunteer work.
 Would we be able to deduct those from our taxes?

 A. You can deduct as a charitable contribution any unreimbursed out-of-pocket expenses that are directly related to the use of your car in giving services to a charitable organization.
 Thus, you and your wife may deduct the cost of highway or bridge (or other) tolls she pays to volunteer at a hospice.
 Parking is deductible as well.